 Relaxed sessions take place in a more informal and welcoming atmosphere with more tolerant rules regarding movement and noise in the room.
 They are intended for all individuals and families who prefer or benefit from a more relaxed environment, including families with young children (aged 3+), children and adults with attention deficits, intellectual disabilities, autism spectrum conditions or sensory, social or communication disabilities.

-The indoor and outdoor spaces of Culturgest are designed to accommodate individuals who use wheelchairs or have any type of physical limitation, whether temporary or permanent.
-The small auditorium can be accessed independently via an elevator, or assistance from a staff member can be requested.
+The interior and exterior areas of the cinema venue must be prepared to accommodate people who use wheelchairs or have any type of physical limitation, whether temporary or permanent.